wojtas-f/PageElementBlacklist/README.md

 # PageElementsBlacklist

+## Description

-This chrome browser extension gives you a set of tools that can be used to create list of elements that will be visually blocked on certain pages.
+This chrome browser extension gives you a set of tools, that can be used to create list of restricted elements for each website.
+Each selected element will be hidden, moved out of screen or removed completely from the page.

 ## Functional specification